Environmentally conscious further training: Hydrogen for specialists and managers

 What experiences have the participants had so far?

-Looking back, what were your three highlights of the first round of the training program?
+Looking back, what were your three highlights of the first run of the training program?

-It is difficult to say this in three points, but if I had to choose, I would say: quality and variety of content, practice-oriented further education, and networking.
+It is difficult to say in three points, but if I had to choose, I would say: quality and variety of content, practice-oriented training, and networking .

-Is it still possible to register for the next round?
+Is it still possible to register for the next round of the program?

 The program is limited to 24 participants and all places are currently taken.
 However, there will be further runs.
 It is therefore worth getting in touch with us early.

-Then please get in touch with our contact person (see Contact)
+Please get in touch with our contact person (see contact)

 or